lennart-rth/mdTeX/Readme.md

 # Documentation
 An exmaple Markdown file can be found [here](./examples/demo.md).

+You can convert it by `./mdTex demo.md`.
+This will generate a `demo.tex` and `demo.pdf` file at the same location.

 ## Metadata Setup
 * At the beginning of the file
 * starts and ends with `%%`